xsnpdngv/xsnpdngv.github.io/_posts/2017-05-06-Vim-clipboard.md

 # .vimrc

-If the clipboard is available, then assign to it the `unnamed` and `unnamedplus` registers as seen below.
+If the clipboard is available, assign the `unnamed` and `unnamedplus` registers to it as seen below.
 Ddepending on the system, it varies which is the better, so having both set is a good approach.
-Adding `autoselect` also to the clipboard makes visual Vim selections automatically be available to paste, without the need to copy/delete them.
+Adding `autoselect` also to the clipboard makes visual Vim selections automatically be available to paste, without the need to e.g., copy them.
 See `:help clipboard` for more information.

 ```vimscript
 if has('clipboard')